What does protein do for me?

-Having protein with every meal is optimal, and having it at breakfast is essential.
+Eating protein with every meal is optimal, and eating it at breakfast is essential.

-Protein stabilizes your blood sugar levels allowing a slow release of energy into your cells.
-This helps to keep your blood sugar levels balanced meaning your moods, hunger and energy levels will remain balanced.
+Protein stabilises your blood sugar levels allowing a slow release of energy into your cells.
+This helps to keep your blood sugar levels balanced, which means your moods, hunger and energy levels will remain balanced.

-Protein also helps to prolong the feeling of fullness after eating, meaning you are less likely to be running for a quick sugar fix 2 hours after eating.
+Protein also helps to prolong the feeling of fullness after eating.
+This means you will be less likely to run for a quick sugar fix two hours after eating.

-This also means that weight management and weight loss goes hand in hand with adequate protein consumption as you are less likely to run for a quick sugar filled snack when you’re blood sugar levels are controlled.
+This also means that weight management and weight loss goes hand in hand with adequate protein consumption.
 Less unhealthy sugar filled grazing = less weight gaining opportunities.

-Of course, for optimal weight loss or general weight management a healthy diet should be consumed alongside your protein consumption, with a focus on eating a clean, whole, unprocessed and unrefined diet, including plenty of fresh vegetables, healthy fats and of course, exercise.
+Of course, for optimal weight loss or general weight management, eating a clean, whole, unprocessed and unrefined diet, including plenty of fresh vegetables, healthy fats and of course, exercise, is recommended.